 In California there is a qualified privilege against discovery of tax returns.
 Webb v.
 Standard Oil Co., 49 Cal.
 2d 509, 513, 319 P.2d 621 (1957); Fortunato v.
 Superior Court, 114 Cal.
 App.
 4th 475, 479, 8 Cal.
 Rptr.
 3d 82 (2003).
 Further, it is unlawful for the Franchise Tax Board or any other person “who in the course of his or her employment or duty has or had access to returns” to disclose the amount of income or “any particulars (including the business affairs of a corporation) set forth or disclosed therein.”
 Cal.
 Rev. & Taxation Code §§ 19542; 19542.1 (prohibiting inspection).

 Notwithstanding these laws, the Franchise Tax Board is required to make public at least twice each calendar year a list of the 500 largest tax delinquencies in excess of one hundred thousand dollars.
 Cal.
 Rev. & Taxation Code § 19195.

-Separately, the CPRA exempts from disclosure “[i]nformation required from any taxpayer in connection with the collection of local taxes that is received in confidence and the disclosure of the information to other persons would result in unfair competitive disadvantage to the person supplying the information.”
-Gov’t Code § 6254(i).
+Separately, the CPRA exempts from disclosure “[i]nformation required from any taxpayer in connection with the collection of local taxes if that information is received in confidence and disclosure of it to other persons would result in unfair competitive disadvantage to the person supplying the information.”
+Gov’t Code § 7925.000.

 The Act exempts records containing tax matters or tax information that is confidential under state or federal law.
 O.C.G.A. § 50-18-72(a)(43).
 See also Hansen v.
 DeKalb Cty.
 Bd. of Tax Assessors, 295 Ga.
 385, 761 S.E.2d 35 (2014) (the Open Records Act is inapplicable to taxpayer requests under O.C.G.A. § 48-5-306(d) for certain particularized tax assessment information).